-- Encourage rehabilitation and proper maintenance of older homes.
-Objective 1: - Objective 2: Encourage infill of vacant lots in existing subdivisions. - Objective 3: Encourage new development to be sited near or adjacent to existing development, when appropriate. - Require connectivity between adjacent housing developments for both Objective 4: vehicular and pedestrian traffic - Encourage residential development in areas served by public sanitary sewer, Objective 5: when appropriate. - Objective 6: Encourage new housing areas to be predominantly single-family homes or duplexes in unsewered areas. - Limit the amount of multi-family housing in unsewered areas.
-Objective 7: - Objective 8: Discourage the development of mobile home parks in unsewered areas. - Objective 9: Require that all new housing meet applicable codes and required standards of construction. - Objective 10: Allow smaller lot sizes and increased density in areas of the County with sanitary sewer service, where appropriate.
+- Objective 1: Encourage rehabilitation and proper maintenance of older homes. - Objective 2: Encourage infill of vacant lots in existing subdivisions. - Objective 3: Encourage new development to be sited near or adjacent to existing development, when appropriate. - Require connectivity between adjacent housing development for both Objective 4: vehicular and pedestrian traffic. - Encourage residential development within areas served by public sanitary Objective 5: sewer - Objective 6: Encourage new housing to be predominantly single-family homes. - Discourage multi-family housing in unsewered areas.
+Objective 7: - Objective 8: Require that all housing meet acceptable standards. - Objective 9: Encourage smaller lots sizes and increased density in areas with sanitary sewer service. - Recommend that the County Zoning and Subdivision Ordinances be Objective 10: amended as necessary to increase the minimum lot size for the lots not served by the public sanitary sewer, and decrease the minimum lot size for lots served by public sanitary sewer.